Processori7/YouTube-VK_Video_Downloader/README.md

 4) In the Additional files section, add folders with absolute paths: pytube/, youtube_dl/, pytube3/
 5) In the Settings section, in the Output Directory field, specify the location where the created executable file will appear.
 6) Click the 'Convert .py to .exe' button, wait for the build process to finish and run the finished file.

+Or you can customize the Settings.json file for yourself.
+To do this, in the Settings section, click on the 'Import Config From Json Files' button and select Settings.json, then follow the instructions above to fill in the required sections.